tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Mojojojooo/index.md

 I am an Electronic and Communication engineer currently learning web development as I am interested in it.
 I am good at photography and videography.
-I also do graphic designing, can use most of the adobe softwares like illustrator,photoshop.
-I also know UI/UX development using AdobeXD.
+I also do graphic designing, can use most of the adobe softwares like illustrator,photoshop and also know UI/UX development using AdobeXD.

 ## why are you taking this challenge?